nyanmin23/LuCode/README.md

 ```
 ## Database Setup

-This project uses SQLite with Prisma.
+This project uses SQLite with Drizzle ORM.

 1. Start the local SQLite database:
 ```bash